vivilink/sycamore/README.md

 sycamore
 =======

+This repository contains the code used for the paper [Tree-based QTL mapping with expected local genetic relatedness matrices (Link et al. 2023)](https://www.biorxiv.org/content/10.1101/2023.04.07.536093v1).
+It identifies quantitative trait loci by testing the eGRM, a measure of local relatedness based on the ancestral recombination graph, for association with the phenotypes using a variance-components framework.
+This is beneficial for phenotypes with allelic heterogeneity and allows us to capture untyped variation without imputation in understudied populations.

+The python code simulates or reads in an ancestral recombination graph and phenotype data (using [stdpopsim](https://github.com/popsim-consortium/stdpopsim) and [tskit](https://tskit.dev/)), calculates local eGRMs (using [egrm](https://github.com/vivilink/egrm) based on [Fan et al. 2022](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9118131/)), and tests the local eGRMs for association with the phenotypes (using [GCTA](https://yanglab.westlake.edu.cn/software/gcta/#Overview)).
+The R scripts plot the results.

 Setting up sycamore
 -------------------------
-clone repository
+* Clone repository

-clone egrm repository into sycamore repository
+* Clone [egrm repository](https://github.com/vivilink/egrm) into sycamore repository

-install egrm with pip in the correct conda environment using the instructions in the egrm readme
+* Install egrm with pip in the correct conda environment using the instructions in the egrm readme

-download gcta into sycamore repository https://yanglab.westlake.edu.cn/software/gcta/#Download
+* Download [GCTA](https://yanglab.westlake.edu.cn/software/gcta/#Overview) into sycamore repository https://yanglab.westlake.edu.cn/software/gcta/#Download

 Creating conda environment
 -------------------------